 How Do I ReBuild a Broken Life?
 Who can help?
 What can I do Myself?
 Where Do I Start?
 Where Am I Now?
 What happened?
 What can I do for my friend?

-Whether you are seriously injured in an accident or someone you love is diagnosed with cancer or you lose a spouse it’s incredibly important to stop attend to your current emotions.
-(Even if it seems there aren’t any that need attending to.
-‘Numbness’ is an emotion, crying out for attention.)
+Whether you are seriously injured in an accident, someone you love is diagnosed with cancer or you lose a spouse, it’s incredibly important to STOP.
+Attend to your current emotions.
+(Sometimes it seems there aren’t any feelings that need attending to?
+However, ‘Numbness’ is an emotion and it’s crying out for attention.)

-The answers you seek are deep inside of you and these tools will help tease them to the surface.
+Remember: the answers you seek are deep inside of you.
+Always.
+ConnectionCue cards and RelationshipCue cards will help tease them to the surface.
 Only when you have stood still and re-assessed, can you make a good plan to move forward.

 Connect What You Feel With What’s Happening In The Brain

 A kind of emotional numbness – a zombie-like calmness – may come over you initially.
 It still feels overwhelming but this shutting down is nature’s way of protecting your core from overload.
 This is your ‘survivor’ at its best: doing whatever it needs to do to help you survive.
-From flooding your system with natural chemicals and adrenalin, in pure reaction or shutting it down as in a coma or anywhere in between.
+From flooding your system with natural chemicals and adrenalin in pure reaction or shutting it down as in a coma or anywhere in between.
 Your brain is somewhat able to anaesthetize you, physically and emotionally, to allow you to get through this trauma and survive.

 After the initial shock, trauma, reality sets in.
 Often some form of temporary use of medication is often helpful at this stage while you start to accept what happened and sort out the future.
 Often the feeling of anxiety is unbearable and you are sure that no-one else will be able to help.
 You can do this!